kolkhis/lac/src/contributing.md

     </p>
 </div>

-The Professional Linux Users Group (ProLUG) has a set of requirements and guidelines to contribute to this project.
-Below are a set of steps to ensure contributors are adhering to those guidelines and fostering a productive version control environment.
+The Professional Linux Users Group (ProLUG) provides a set of requirements and guidelines to contribute to this project.
+Below are steps to ensure contributors are adhering to those guidelines and fostering a productive version control environment.